CREB-binding protein: Role in cell cycle regulation

 CBP and p300 have been shown to acetylate key factors involved in different DNA repair processes, including base excision repair, nucleotide excision repair and non-homologous end joining.
 CBP and p300 play a role in the acetylation of DNA damage response proteins and this post-translational modification influences their function.

 Role in disease

-Rubinstein-Taybi syndrome
+Rubinstein–Taybi syndrome

-Rubinstein-Taybi Syndrome (RTS) is a rare genetic disorder that is the result of genetic mutations in either CBP or p300.
+Rubinstein–Taybi syndrome (RTS) is a rare genetic disorder that is the result of genetic mutations in either CBP or p300.
 RTS Type 1, which is caused by CBP mutations, for which over 500 different variations have been documented, accounts for approximately 55% of all cases, whereas RTS Type 2, which is caused by any of the nearly 120 different types of p300 mutations, accounts for only 8% of diagnosed cases.
-The majority of these mutations have been show to cause loss of function of the gene via deletions, point or truncating mutations.
+The majority of these mutations have been shown to cause loss of function of the gene via deletions, point or truncating mutations.
 Statistics indicate that RTS patients have and increased risk of cancer, with approximately 5% of that attributable to pediatric malignancies originating from the neural crest.
 Individuals with RTS frequently have skeletal abnormalities, neuroanatomical defects, and mental impairments including lower levels of intelligence, attention deficits and impaired motor coordination.